Welcome to Year 1

 Swimming happens on a Tuesday morning.

-Please meet Mr Simpson and Mrs Eggleton at the pool entrance at 8.30.
-If your child is not swimming they will still be expected to come to the pool at 8.30 as this is part of our PE curriculum.
+Children should bring their swimming kit to school.
+This consists of swim wear, a towel and a swimming hat that can be purchased from the pool for £1.20 If your child is not swimming they will still be expected to come to the pool as this is part of our PE curriculum.

 Phonics Screening test for Year 1.

 Each year Year 1 children take part in a phonics screening test.
-This will happen in May 2023.
+This will happen in May 2024.
+Information was shared about this at the Transition Week meeting in July 2023.

 This is where photographs of what we have been doing will be shared.